lorenzo2897/c-mips-compiler/README.md

 ## Testing the compiler

-To run the comprehensive testing suite:
+The repository includes a comprehensive testing suite, with automated unit and integration tests for all stages of the compiler.
+To run the testing suite:

 ```
 chmod u+x test/all.sh